ember-learn/guides-source/guides/release/components-update/helper-functions.md

 ## Class Helpers

 Helpers can also be defined using class syntax.
-For instance, you could define the substring helper using classes instead.
+For instance, we could define the substring helper using classes instead.

 ```js {data-filename="app/helpers/substring.js"}